 Performing Arts Trip to New York - Feb 2020

 In February 2020, our performing arts students had the opportunity to visit New York.
 During their trip they participated in two Broadway workshops, took in the Broadway show Mean Girls and had a visit (and some auditions...) with The American Musical and Dramatic Academy (AMDA).
-As well as this, they will also had a TV and Movie Tour, visited the iconic Empire State Building and viewed the Manhattan skyline from the Staten Island ferry!
+As well as this, they also enjoyed a TV and Movie Tour, visited the iconic Empire State Building and viewed the iconic Manhattan skyline from the Staten Island ferry!

 Our KS3 Arts Festival takes place every three years in June/July.
 For two days our KS3 students come off timetable and are offered a variety of arts-based events to participate in.

 Each student has the opportunity to see a West End show; previously they have seen The Lion King, Wicked, Charlie and the Chocolate Factory, Billy Elliot, Matilda to name but a few.
 On the alternate day students are given the opportunity to choose from 12 workshops - examples in the past have included circus skills, stage combat and street dance.
 These two days always prove to be exciting for the students and perhaps offer some of them experiences they will never forget.